 Intarcia Therapeutics' game-changing type 2 diabetes treatment is on the horizon

 Despite an array of available drugs for type 2 diabetes (T2D), a huge unmet need remains when it comes to patients’ compliance with treatment.
-Intarcia Therapeutics’ ITCA 650, currently awaiting FDA approval, is addressing this very issue.
+Currently awaiting US Food and Drug Administration (FDA) approval, Intarcia Therapeutics’ ITCA 650 is addressing this very issue.

-With the successful completion of Phase III clinical trials, by offering a novel long-acting injection-free treatment, ITCA 650 has put immense competitive pressure on marketed T2D drug classes, in particular the glucagon-like peptide-1 (GLP-1) receptor agonists and dipeptidyl peptidase-4 (DPP-4) inhibitors.
+With the successful completion of Phase III clinical trials, ITCA 650 has put immense competitive pressure on marketed T2D drug classes, in particular the glucagon-like peptide-1 (GLP-1) receptor agonists and dipeptidyl peptidase-4 (DPP-4) inhibitors.
 If approved, ITCA 650 is poised to steal considerable market share from both of these classes, allowing Intarcia to contend with the top market leaders in the T2D space.

-ITCA 650 is a technology platform that involves the subcutaneous placement of a matchstick-like osmotic pump that continuously releases exenatide.
-Exenatide is a T2D drug belonging to the GLP-1 receptor agonist class, and as such, provides glycemic control through the activation of glucagon receptors on pancreatic beta cells, causing a cascade of biochemical events that lead to insulin secretion.
+ITCA 650 is a technology platform that involves the subcutaneous placement of a matchstick-like osmotic pump that continuously releases exenatide, a T2D drug belonging to the GLP-1 receptor agonist class.
+This provides glycemic control through the activation of glucagon receptors on pancreatic beta cells, causing a cascade of biochemical events that lead to insulin secretion.

-In contrast to daily- or weekly-administered T2D drugs, treatment with ITCA 650 is initiated with a three month dose, followed by consecutive six month maintenance doses of exenatide.
-Therefore, ITCA 650 treatment requires less administration vigilance over time compared to currently marketed T2D drugs, resulting in the potential to enhance poor patient compliance and effectively gain considerable market share.
+In contrast to daily or weekly administered T2D drugs, treatment with ITCA 650 is initiated with a three month dose, followed by a consecutive six month maintenance dose of exenatide.
+ITCA 650 treatment requires less administration vigilance over time compared to currently marketed T2D drugs, resulting in the potential to enhance poor patient compliance and effectively gain considerable market share.

-In addition to the conferred advantage in compliance, ITCA 650 boasts significantly superior reductions in glycated hemoglobin (A1C) and weight loss over the course of a year versus Merck’s DPP-4 inhibitor, Januvia (sitagliptin), the highest selling non-insulin T2D drug on the market.
-ITCA 650 also completed Phase III cardiovascular (CV) studies in May 2016, which resulted in positive CV safety results, paving the way for Intarcia’s New Drug Application (NDA) submission to the FDA in November 2016.
+In addition to the conferred advantage in compliance, ITCA 650 boasts significantly superior reductions in glycated hemoglobin (A1C) and weight loss over the course of a year versus Merck’s DPP-4 inhibitor Januvia (sitagliptin), the highest selling non-insulin T2D drug on the market.
+ITCA 650 also completed Phase III cardiovascular (CV) studies in May 2016, which resulted in positive CV safety results.
+This paves the way for Intarcia’s new drug application (NDA) submission to the FDA in November 2016.